-1. NCA's four-year cohort graduation rate must be calculated consistent with Nevada law, including NRS 385.3485 which prohibits the State from reporting as drop-outs, students who provide proof of successful completion of the high school equivalency assessment selected by the State Board (a "GED"), students who are enrolled in courses approved by the Nevada Department of Education for an adult standard diploma ("Adult Ed"), and students who withdraw from school to attend another school.
+1. NCA's four-year cohort graduation rate must be calculated consistent with Nevada law, including NRS 385A.260 which prohibits the State from reporting as drop-outs, students who provide proof of successful completion of the high school equivalency assessment selected by the State Board (a "GED"), students who are enrolled in courses approved by the Nevada Department of Education for an adult standard diploma ("Adult Ed"), and students who withdraw from school to attend another school.
 NAC 389.699(3) further mandates that a "pupil who qualifies for a certificate of attendance must not be counted as a dropout."

-NCA's 2015 four-year cohort graduation rate as calculated in compliance with Nevada law, excluding those students who received a GED, went on to Adult Education, or enrolled in a 5th year is 63%.
+NCA's 2016 four-year cohort graduation rate as calculated to exclude those students who received a GED or went on to Adult Education is 50.7%, and the percentage will increase once NCA factors in the 48 non-graduates from the 2016 cohort who are enrolled at NCA for a 5th year.

-NRS 388A.330 does not define "graduation rate" for purposes of the potential closure of a high 2. school.
+2. NRS 388A.330 does not define "graduation rate" for purposes of the potential closure of a high school.
 Accordingly, it is appropriate to look to Nevada law as we propose above.
 In addition, the Federal Department of Education's ("DOE") definition of "graduation rate" being applied by the Authority is not mandatory for states to use; rather, reporting of that rate to the DOE is required for states to access Title I funding.
-Therefore, it is not appropriate to apply this "graduation rate" when the Nevada legislature could have but did not provide for such use under NRS 388A.330.5 Even if that definition is applied, however, given the Federal regulations promulgated under the Every Student Succeeds Act, students enrolled for 50% of the school year or less would be excluded from NCA's graduation rate.
+Therefore, it is not appropriate to apply this "graduation rate" when the Nevada legislature could have, but did not provide for such use under NRS 388A.330.
+Even if that definition is applied, however, given the Federal regulations promulgated under the Every Student Succeeds Act, students enrolled for 50% of the school year or less would be excluded from NCA's graduation rate.
 This adopted federal policy recognizes that a school should not be penalized for students the school had inadequate time to impact relative to their academic progress toward graduation.
-With that calculation, we estimate NCA's 2015 graduation rate would be 43.91% -an improvement of 8.28% from the rate reported by the Authority in the Notice of Closure.
+With that calculation, we estimate NCA's 2015 graduation rate would be 43.91% - an improvement of 8.28% from the rate reported by the Authority in the Notice of Closure.
 NCA believes when combining this increase with the increase from excluding students who Nevada law prescribes from being reported as dropouts, NCA's graduation rate will be even higher and potential within striking distance of the 60% minimum threshold at issue.
-This is before NCA has even had an opportunity to implement the graduation rate improvement plan.
-NCA hopes to provide that updated information soon.
+This was before NCA has even had an opportunity to implement the